Pwoodlock/comfyui-adaptiveprompts/README.md

 <img src="images/adaptive_prompts_logo.png">

+> - **16/09/25** Prompt Sequencer added: Generates every possible combination of wildcards sequentially.
+> - **15/09/25** Prompt Generator (Advanced) added: Allows specifying a /wildcards/ folder (if the folder starts with "wildcard").
 > - **12/09/25** Context is now chainable, allowing for variables to be instantiated separately.
 Newline/Whitespace stripping fixed.
 > - **06/09/25** Adaptive Prompts Release!
 > - **17/08/25** Variables and Comments have been added.
 All nodes passed main stress-tests.
 Things are looking good so far!